Todd W. Reeser

 Gender and Sexuality Studies; Critical/Gender Theory; Masculinities; Comparative Renaissance Studies; French Renaissance Prose; Montaigne and Rabelais: French Cultural Studies

 Setting Plato Straight: Translating Ancient Sexuality in the Renaissance (Chicago: University of Chicago Press, 2016).
-418 pp.
+418 pp. Winner of the 2017 Phyllis Goodhart Gordan Book Prize for best book in Renaissance Studies, awarded by the Renaissance Society of America.

 "Transgender France," special issue of Esprit Créateur (Spring 2013).